 - The XDAAC shall obtain and maintain a digital object identifier (DOI) for all standard data product collections distributed to users via the ESDIS-provided process.

 - The XDAAC shall maintain catalog metadata for all products that are available from the XDS.
-The metadata content shall conform to ESDIS Standards Office (ESO) approved standards for metadata and be provided in a form that can be easily translated into the Unified Metadata Model (UMM).
+The metadata content shall conform to ESDIS Standards Coordination Office (ESCO) approved standards for metadata and be provided in a form that can be easily translated into the Unified Metadata Model (UMM).

 - The XDAAC shall maintain archiving, distribution and user services functions for designated data products until notified by ESDIS to stop maintaining these functions.

 - As part of the EOS missions data flow for some missions, EDOS maintains a backup of the Level 0 data at their offices in White Sands, NM.
 For those missions where White Sands is the Level 0 backup, the XDAAC shall be able to interface with the EDOS system and recover Level 0 data (when necessary) from the back-up archive in White Sands, NM.